-5.1 What rules govern the offering of hospitality to health professionals?
-Does it make a difference if the hospitality offered to those health professionals will take place in another country?
+5.1 What rules govern the offering of hospitality to healthcare professionals?
+Does it make a difference if the hospitality offered to those healthcare professionals will take place in another country?
+Is there a threshold applicable to the costs of hospitality or meals provided to a healthcare professional?